Meet Sophie: A Bull Mastiff With Formerly Debilitating Food Allergies

 After a lot of research and several fish-based diets, the For Dogs Boutique in Holden, Maine recommended St. Peter try The Honest Kitchen products.
-It wasn’t long before Sophie’s commercial food was augmented with Zeal, one of The Honest Kitchen’s grain-free and gluten-free recipes made with wild, line-caught white fish and produce like sweet potatoes, pumpkin and parsley.
+It wasn’t long before Sophie’s commercial food was augmented with The Honest Kitchen’s Grain Free Fish Recipe, made with wild, line-caught white fish and produce like sweet potatoes, pumpkin, and parsley.

 “Sophie loved it,” St. Peter says, “she was always looking for something more, and Zeal helped sustain her.
 She wasn’t hungry as often, which has to do with the quality of ingredients.”

 Soon after starting Sophie on The Honest Kitchen, St. Peter was able to stop the medications, and Sophie’s overall health seemed to improve dramatically.

 “Her coat is nice and shiny, she has a nice steady weight, and her stools are solid,” St. Peter said, noting that she also likes that The Honest Kitchen’s food is made in the U.S. and the products are GMO-free.

 The Right Food = The Right Attitude